dennisdrenner/FENano_Project4/README.md

 (7) Moved creation of phase var outside of for loop in updatePositions function

 (8) Declared phase and elem and movingPizzas variables outside of for loops

+(9) Set backface-visibility to hidden for .mover class

+(10) In function changePizzaSizes, moved var dx and newwidth out of the for loop to avoid calling layout with every pass

+(11) In changePizzaSizes created the var container to avoid multiple DOM calls in the for loop

+(12) In the anonymous function associated with the event listener

+document.addEventListener('DOMContentLoaded', function() {

+I added code to calculate number of pizzas to generate based on height of the user's screen.
+This saved the creation of unecessary pizza elements (was originally set to 200, on my screen only 64 were needed)

 ########################## ORIGINAL README TEXT